bskyprism/taproom/README.md

 # taproom

-Information about a
+Look at information about a
 [tap server](https://github.com/bluesky-social/indigo/blob/main/cmd/tap/README.md).

-This is a Cloudflare application
+This is a Cloudflare application.

+There are [several env variables](#config) you can use to configure things.

 <details><summary><h2>Contents</h2></summary>